- Appellate Advocacy

 In cases that do require a written notice, if the tenant continues the misconduct after the landlord issues the notice then the landlord can file eviction proceedings.

 In non-payment of rent cases, if the tenant claims the landlord has breached the lease is not entitled to receive rent because the premises have become uninhabitable or because the landlord is refusing to make necessary repairs, the tenant can deposit the disputed rent into court and will be entitled to a trial.
 However, if the tenant just shows up on the trial date and is not prepared to deposit the rent, the judge will either rule in favor of the landlord or give the tenant a minimal amount of time to deposit the rent.

 Yes.
 On the trial date of an eviction case, landlords are required to appear in court and prove that the statements asserted in the complaint are true.
-If there are witnesses required to prove any element of the case then they must be ready to appear on the trial date to testify.
+Witnesses required to prove any element of the case must be ready to appear on the trial date to testify.
 Only actual, in-court testimony of witnesses will be allowed.

 Our New Jersey landlord/tenant practice extends statewide, and includes prosecution and defense of eviction cases filed in the Superior Court of New Jersey, Landlord/Tenant Part in Bergen County, Essex County, Hudson County, Mercer County, Middlesex County, Morris County, Passaic County, Somerset County, Union County, and elsewhere in the Garden State.

-Contact our New Jersey landlord/tenant lawyers today, and one of our attorneys will respond to your inquiry within 24 – 48 hours.
+Contact our NJ landlord tenant lawyers today.
+One of our attorneys will respond to your inquiry within 24 – 48 hours.
 For urgent matters, please call us at (201) 498-0400.